This post may contain affiliate links. Please read our disclosure policy.

 Is it safe to use raw salmon straight from the grocery store display?

-You must verify that the fish is labeled as sushi-grade.
-Standard grocery store fillets are often not treated to eliminate parasites.
-Visit the seafood counter and ask the fish monger and make sure to request sushi-grade salmon.
-See the Storage and Safety section for details.
+Only if it is labeled sushi-grade.
+Standard grocery fillets are usually not treated to eliminate parasites.
+Ask the seafood counter specifically for sushi-grade salmon, and see the Storage and Safety section for what that label has to mean.

 How long do leftovers last in the fridge?